camptocamp/c2cgeoportal/doc/developer/webservices.rst

  * 200 Success: Success with the JSON result as :ref:_developer_webservices_auth_connected.
  * 302 Found: Success -> redirect on came_from.
- * 400 Bad request: Missing login or password.
+ * 400 Bad request: When something wrong.
- * 401 Unauthorised: Wrong login.

 Logout
 ------